jufgutierrezgo/python-vlc-rm/README.rst

     [0.0000e+00 0.0000e+00 1.1960e-02]]
     Average Power per Channel Color:
     [6.3336e+00 3.0328e+00 1.9934e+01]
-    Total Power emmited by the Transmitter [W]:
+    Total Power emitted by the Transmitter [W]:
     29.30032767693627

-The spectral power distribution of the LED-transmitter according to the central wavelengths, the FWDM, and the luminous flux can be plotted with:
+The spectral power distribution of the LED transmitter according to the central wavelengths, the FWDM, and the luminous flux can be plotted with:

 .. code-block:: python